 - Into the Forest by Jean Hegland: Two teenage sisters living alone in their Northern California forest home.
 Over 30 miles from the nearest town, and several miles away from their nearest neighbor, Nell and Eva struggle to survive as society begins to decay and collapse around them.
 NOTE: Ages 13+

-Panic in the Year Zero – 1962 movie about an LA family caught in the mountains and trying to survive until civilization can start again.
+- Panic in the Year Zero – a 1962 movie about an LA family caught in the mountains and trying to survive until civilization can start again.